En / Ru

 Sailugem National Park is one of the youngest in Russia, it was created in 2010 in the territory of the Altai Republic, on the border with Mongolia, Kazakhstan and China.
 But in fact it began to operate in 2014.
 The main task of its employees is to create a reserve zone that will include all habitats where rare argali and snow leopards live.

-Later in the evening, in the hotel of the tourist centre, I looked at the pictures from camera traps together with Denis - most of the pictures had a technical defect.
+Later in the evening, at the tourist centre hotel, I looked at the pictures from the camera traps together with Denis — most of the pictures had a technical defect.
 The camera sensors had reacted to a blizzard, and there were hundreds of shots of the snowstorm on the memory card.
 However, some pictures were pretty interesting.
-Wolves hunting for argali was captured frame by frame: sheep were panicking at night, running away from predators.
+Wolves hunt argali were captured frame by frame: sheep were panicking at night, running away from predators.
 But it seems that the mountain sheep managed to fight back.

-In many pics we can see a hare.
-Obviously it lives not far from the camera trap and feels pretty safe snooping around and then jumping into his hole at the first fright.
+In many pictures, we can see a hare.
+Obviously it lives not far from the camera trap and feels pretty safe snooping around and then jumping into its hole at the first fright.

-"How often are snow leopards captured by the camera traps?" - I was curious.
+"How often are snow leopards captured by the camera traps?"
+I asked.

-"It seems to me that if some photographer has a target and is very patient, that he will be able to capture the precious shots," I still did not give up.
+"It seems to me that if a photographer has a target and is very patient, he will be able to capture the precious shots," I still did not give up.

-"It is quite possible," Denis agreed optimistically, "But then, you need to track down a female with newborn kittens and most importantly, do not frighten her.
-For almost a month after birth, they live in a den, in caves.
+"It is quite possible," Denis agreed optimistically, "But then, you need to track down a female with newborn kittens, and most importantly, not frighten her.
+For almost a month after birth, they live in dens, in caves.
 The female snow leopard sometimes leaves her kittens alone and goes hunting.
-Leopards are territory dependent animals; each animal has his own personal area.
-The total length of this can be about 200 km.
-Once we were watching a leopard for a long time, which was captured by the cameras for three months in a row on the same date - on the fifth day of every month!
-We assumed that it takes a month to go around its personal area.
-Snow leopards are a cross-border species, there are some studies that prove that in some parts of the Chikhachev ridge, cats migrate back and forth across the border."
+Leopards are territory-dependent animals; each animal has its own personal area.
+The total length of this territory can be about 200 km.
+Once we were watching a leopard that had been captured by the cameras for three months in a row on the same date — on the fifth day of every month!
+We assumed that it takes it a month to go around its personal area.
+Snow leopards are a cross-border species, there are some studies that prove that in some parts of the Chikhachev Ridge, cats migrate back and forth across the border."

 • Orange fact